plshelpidkwhatimdoing/gallerydlmanpage/gallery-dl.md

 The option "*\--chapter-range*" is similar but applies to manga chapters instead of individual posts.
 It has the same use style as "\--range" so examples will not be written.

 To use python expressions and/or keywords from "-K", use "\--filter".
-This command will skip all images wider then 1200px: (unless I mixed up my symbols)
+This command will skip all images wider then 1200px:

-`gallery-dl --filter "width >= 1200" <url>`
+`gallery-dl --filter "width <= 1200" <url>`

 The option "*\--chapter-filter*" only applies to manga chapters.
 This command will only download chapters in english: